OlafRadicke/moldau/README.txt

-Zauberlerling is an half automatc admin-tool.
+Moldau is an half automatc admin-tool.
 Call "zauberlerling -h" for more information and read the doxygen documentation.

+    AUTHORS
+Moldau  code is developed by:

+"Olaf Radicke! <briefkasten@olaf-radicke.de>

     VERSION